 - Repeated interpersonal problems

-Psychodynamic therapists work with individuals and families, depending on the situation, and look for how to best help individuals thrive in their world.
+Psychodynamic therapists work with individuals.
+Some of our therapists provide psychodynamic family therapy.
+Through this work we can look for how to best help individuals thrive in their world.

 What are the Stages of Psychodynamic Therapy?

 In general, a therapist following a psychodynamic approach will follow three specific stages as part of a treatment plan: